karlch/vimiv/readme.md

-### Vimiv, an image viewer with vim-like keybindings
+### vimiv, an image viewer with vim-like keybindings

 ## Version 0.2